 Three main components of an ERD are the entities, which are objects or concepts that can have data stored about them, the relationship between those entities, and the cardinality, which defines that relationship in terms of numbers.

 For example, an ER diagram representing the information system for a company's sales department might start with graphical representations of entities such as the sales representative, the customer, the customer's address, the customer's order, the product and the warehouse.
 (See diagram) Then lines or other symbols can be used to represent the relationship between entities, and text can be used to label the relationships.

 Finally, cardinality notations define the attributes of the relationship between the entities.
 Cardinalities can denote that an entity is optional (for example, a sales rep could have no customers or could have many) or mandatory (for example, the must be at least one product listed in an order.)

-The three main components of an ERD are:
+The three main cardinal relationships are:

-Continue Reading About entity-relationship diagram (ERD or ER diagram)
+Continue Reading About entity relationship diagram

 View All Definitions

 Dig deeper on Data quality management in CRM

 What are the limitations of an entity-relationship diagram?
 What other data modeling techniques have become more useful?